segment was partly funded by a Local History Grant issued by the Brisbane City

 In 1965, the newly gazetted Brisbane Town Plan declared a municipal intention for the area around the mouth of Bulimba Creek to become an industrial area with capacity for conduct of noxious and hazardous activities.
 In the intervening forty years, the commercial and industrial profiles of the entire creek catchment have altered considerably from the traditional predominance of meat and meat related processing industries prior to the 1970s.

 The last sale at the Cannon Hill Stockyards took place in 1991, and with the passing, or relocation since the 1980s of many of the valley's earlier meat-related industries e.g. the A.J.
 Bush rendering plant at Murarrie, which used to generate noxious odours detectable for a radius of several kilometres; property in some of the surrounding residential localities such as Cannon Hill has become greatly sought after.
-Some valuations in the suburb have increased by up to ten times in the last 20 years, although assisted by extensive gentrification and renovation of many of the 70 to 100 year old homes found there [ one small Cannon Hill property owned by successive members of the author's family for almost 60 years, has undergone a rise in value from $44,000 in 1985 to around $400,000 in 2008.]
+Some valuations in the suburb have increased by up to ten times in the last 20 years, although assisted by extensive gentrification and renovation of many of the 70 to 100 year old homes found there [ one small Cannon Hill property owned by successive members of the author's family since 1948, had undergone a rise in value from $44,000 in 1985 to around $400,000 in 2008, and sold in 2020, for $ 701, 000.]

 In the 1960s to the 1980s an up-market residential precinct in Buena Vista Avenue at Coorparoo Heights located on the western rim of Bulimba Creek's mid-catchment, hosted the home of Charles Viertel, a cost accountant and later highly successful stock market investor, who became known during that time as Queensland's wealthiest citizen.
 In the decade following his death, Viertel's charitable foundation became the fourth largest in Australia.

-The Queensland State Archives were built a few years ago very close to the headwaters of Bulimba Creek, which rises in bushland adjacent to Compton Rd., Calamvale.
+The Queensland State Archives Runcorn complex was built in 1992, & opened in 1993, very close to the headwaters of Bulimba Creek, which rises in bushland adjacent to Compton Rd., Calamvale.
+Expanded in 2008, the archive buildings now offer 90 linear kilometers of storage for records from over 600 State depts or authorities.

 The newer industries have been entering the catchment since the 1970s, after the then Queensland State Government began to determinedly court foreign and interstate commercial interests in order to stimulate the state's economy and to boost its own tax revenues.
-In the 1960s the State Government had at times been borrowing funds just to pay its public servants [Information from Sir Leo Hielscher's address at Brisbane's Customs House 07.08.07].
+Just how moribund the Qld economy and the revenue base of its government had become In the 1960s, is indicated by the fact that the State Government had at times been borrowing funds, just to pay its public servants [Information from Sir Leo Hielscher's address at Brisbane's Customs House 07.08.07].

 The first significant stage in the commercial transformation of the Bulimba Creek catchment was probably the development of the Carindale estate in the late 70s by the former State Government Insurance Office, and the subsequent construction of the Carindale Shopping Centre.
-This retail complex has undergone several phases of expansion since, and at the time of writing, is mooted to be further expanded by about 28%.
+This retail complex has undergone several phases of expansion since, and was further expanded by about 28% in 2011/12..

 During the construction of the Carindale development and of the church on the corner of Bridgnorth St., the headstone and coffin of the young son [ who had been killed in a horseriding accident ] of Colonel Robert MacKenzie, owner of "Springfield" and Belmont's first settler of substance, was disturbed by earthmoving machinery.
 While two coffins [ the second was that of a young MacKenzie daughter] from that site were subsequently re-interred in Balmoral cemetery, the headstone has remained at an old Belmont property nearby.

 Griffith University was also built at Toohey's Mountain [a watershed for Bulimba Creek and 2 other large Brisbane creeks ] in the mid 1970s.
-It is possibly the only university in the world to be surrounded by a forest.
+It is possibly the only university in the world to be surrounded by a forest, & was the first Australian university to offer a degree in environmental science.
 Attached to the university is a research precinct which is rumoured to be developing an analgesic product utilizing an ingredient found in a native plant known to local indigenous peoples.

 The aggressive commercial development of the catchment in the last 30 years would have been expected to blight the water quality of Bulimba Creek though it is arguable whether any consequent degradation of the Creek's ecosystems by a proliferation of manufacturing industry has been as substantial as the clearing of bushland and sedimentary contamination stemming from earthmoving activities associated with the development of residential estates in the catchment.